All hearing aids are not created equal…September 13, 2018

 New parents often experience peace of mind after this initial hearing screening to the extent that they often overlook some tell-tale signs of acquired hearing loss in the early years.

-I would like to urge you to never assume that all is well with your child’s hearing since many factors can influence your child’s’ hearing in the years after birth.
+I would like to urge you to never assume that all is well with your child’s hearing since many factors can influence their hearing in the years after birth.
 These factors can influence hearing temporarily or permanently –those that are temporary is by far more common, but by no means less devastating and without consequences for your child.

 Temporary hearing loss (possibly resolved by medical intervention)

 The production of earwax in the ear canal is a perfectly normal process, since it serves the following role: Lubrication of the ear, protecting against insects, bacteria, fungi and water.
-It sometimes do happen that wax build up to form a plug and can cause a blockage in the ear canal causing a temporary hearing loss.
+It sometimes happen that wax build up to form a plug and can cause a blockage in the ear canal causing a temporary hearing loss.
 Do not attempt to remove this wax yourself – consult a trained medical professional.

 A very common occurrence in infants and toddlers are the build-up of fluid/mucus behind the eardrum which causes soundwaves to not move through the ear mechanism as well as it should and preventing the child from hearing what he/she should.
 This is very frequently missed due to lack of ‘symptoms’.
 The child might also still be able to ‘hear’ to a certain extent (muffled or as if under water) and therefore parents might not be concerned.
 This condition is commonly referred to as ‘glue ear’ and often goes undetected for very long periods of time.